savoirfairelinux/alignak/README.rst

     :alt: License AGPL v3

-Alignak project is a monitoring framweork based on Shinken which tends to follow OpenStack standards and integrates with it.
+Alignak is a monitoring framework based on Shinken which tends to follow OpenStack standards and integrates with it.
 Its main goal is to give users a flexible architecture for their monitoring system that is designed to scale to large environments.

 Alignak is backwards-compatible with the Nagios configuration standard and plugins.
 It works on any operating system and architecture that supports Python, which includes Windows, GNU/Linux and FreeBSD.